 Guerrero said he knows about the problems faced in the on-campus housing due to widespread complaints, especially in the Quads and Terrace buildings, and is looking to renovate the bathrooms in the Quads and make the rooms in the Terraces bigger.
 He said he was also looking into renovating the Hammond Health Center.
 He did not give a timeline for when these plans would be put into action nor any details on how the college would pay for the renovations.

-Guerrero said he is working to lower the cost of tuition by 4 percent and hopes to lower the cost of housing but did not provide more explanation as to how the college could afford this change.
+Guerrero said he is working to lower the cost of the meal plan by 4 percent and hopes to lower the cost of housing but did not provide more explanation as to how the college could afford this change.

 “If the numbers work out, what has been so–called ‘approved,’ the board rates next year, which I’m hoping to have, is actually a 4 percent decrease,” Guerrero said.
 “What I’m hoping is that, when I look at housing, I can do the same thing.”